Contents

 • Organic waste, compost or other organic materials can also be used as feed

 For most people in the western world, eating insects is rather unusual and disgusting.
-However, they are already used in some protein bars in this country and do not stand out in terms of taste.
+However, they are already used in some protein bars in this country and are not noticeable in terms of taste.

 Microalgae - the green (nutrient) gold from the water

 There are over 100,000 species of microalgae, which are responsible for more than 75 % of the world's oxygen production.
-In addition to oxygen, they can also provide many other nutrients[13].
-Well-known microalgae that are already being cultivated to supply nutrients are spirulina and chlorella [14].
+In addition to oxygen, they can also provide many other nutrients13.
+Well-known microalgae that are already being cultivated to provide nutrients are spirulina and chlorella 14

 Algae oil is also already being used as a vegan substitute for fish oil to supply the omega-3 fatty acids DHA and EPA.
 As the microalgae can be cultivated in closed systems and are therefore free from environmental toxins, this is a promising food of the future.